vishvAsa/jyotiSham/kAla-mAnam/history/vAkyapanchAngam.md

 - Apr 13, 2017: Vakya Panchanga said Budha supposedly in Ashvini 3rd qtr transited Surya in Bharani 4th qtr - but NASA showed Mercury passing Surya.
 [TW](https://twitter.com/ShriramanaS/status/852378750909988864)

 ### Wrong tithi boundaries.
-> Gaṇaka-s subscribing to the vākya technique are unaware that tithi-s etc have anything to do with the Sun/Moon visible in the sky.
-They believe that some divine property of Sanskrit sentences produces these magic numbers.
-Technically, even this wouldn't be an issue if they applied the techniques correctly - Yes, the vākya-s were written before H discovered evection & variation, but this would still bring the Moon within ~2-3 degrees.
-But they apply vākya-s meant for astronomical Laṅkā, directly at Śrīraṅgam without deśāntara corrections.

 Source of error - vAkya-panchAnga-s have obvious errors with regards to sun-moon conjunction (and consequently eclipse and end of amAvAsyA).